Why attachment is important

-- Take your baby off the breast.
-Insert a clean little finger in the corner of his mouth to break the suction.
+Take your baby off the breast.
+Insert a clean little finger in the corner of their mouth to break the suction.

-- Nipples that are creased, ridged or squashed, blistered, cracked or bleeding mean the baby is not properly attached.
-He does not have the nipple far enough back in his mouth and it is being squashed against his hard palate.
+Nipples that are creased, ridged or squashed, blistered, cracked or bleeding mean the baby is not properly attached.
+They do not have the nipple far enough back in their mouth and it is being squashed against their hard palate.

-- Wait for the baby to open his mouth wide and then reattach.
+Wait for the baby to open their mouth wide and then reattach.

 - Chest to chest and chin to breast is a quick way of describing good positioning.
-His whole body should be very close to yours, like you are ‘wearing’ him.
+Their whole body should be very close to yours, like you are ‘wearing’ them.

 Who to contact

-If you have any concerns about attaching your baby, please contact the Breastfeeding Helpline on 1800 mum 2 mum (1800 686 268) to speak to a counsellor.
-More detailed information is also available in the ABA booklets Breast and nipple care and Breastfeeding: an introduction ABA booklet which includes information on BLA.
+If you have any concerns about attaching your baby, please contact the Breastfeeding Helpline on 1800 mum 2 mum (1800 686 268) to speak to an ABA counsellor.
+More detailed information is also available in the ABA booklets Breastfeeding: breast and nipple care and Breastfeeding: an introduction.

 ABA website links